flaghunters/Extra-Flags-for-4chan/php/README.md

 It happens many times that operating systems use particular files and folders to manage their stuff (desktop.ini and .DS_store I'm looking at you) or flag makers forget to use the correct extension and produce .jpg of .gif files.

+## emptyfolder.py

+Checks if the /flags folders do actually contain at least a flag.

+It may happen that a folder was created, but next level regionals were never added.
+The result is an empty folder or just an empty flag_list.txt file.

 ## checksize.py

 Checks if the flags have standard dimensions (16x11, 11x11) and an usual file size (&lt;1KB).